cockroachdb/docs/cockroachcloud/export-logs.md

  1. Search for `logging.logEntries.create` in the **Filter** field, check the checkbox next to the resulting match, then click **Add**.
  1. Click the **Create** button.

-1. Add your {{ site.data.products.dedicated }} cluster's service account principal to the role you just created.
+1. Add your cluster's GCP principal to the role you just created.

 	1. In the GCP console, visit the [IAM admin page](https://console.cloud.google.com/iam-admin) for your project.
  1. Click the **+ Grant Access** button.
- 1. In the box labeled **New principals**, enter the name of the {{ site.data.products.db }} service account you determined in step 3.
+ 1. In the box labeled **New principals**, enter the name of your cluster's GCP principal you determined in step 3.
  1. In the **Select a role** dropdown, select the role you created in step 4.
 	1. Click **SAVE**.